rsdoiel/antenna/2023/pacific_2023.45.md

 date: 2023-11-08, from: Pacific Island Forum

-Delivered by the Chair of the Pacific ACP Leaders Meeting and Prime Minister of Fiji, Hon, Mark Brown at the Pacific ACP Leaders Meeting 8 November<span class="excerpt-hellip"> […]</span>
+Delivered by the Chair of the Pacific ACP Leaders Meeting and Prime Minister of Cook Islands , Hon, Mark Brown at the Pacific ACP Leaders Meeting<span class="excerpt-hellip"> […]</span>

 <https://www.forumsec.org/2023/11/08/remarks-chair-of-the-pacific-acp-leaders-meeting-hon-mark-brown/>

 ---

-## Island leaders Convene in Bangkok to shape future of Global Plastics Treaty
+## Island leaders convene in Bangkok to shape future of Global Plastics Treaty

 date: 2023-11-08, from: Pacific Island Times